redrails/old-blog/_posts/2017-09-06-another-keras-tutorial-for-neural-network-beginners.md

 ## Hyperparameter Tuning (& Cross-Validation)

 Hopefully, you've realised that less is sometimes more.
 Iterating over fewer epochs can actually improve the predictive power of the model.
 How about the number of nodes in the single hidden layer?
 Surely, we should just cramming them in there.
 Right?
 Well, this is known as hyperparamater tuning/optimisation- as opposed to parameter tuning, which is changing the model weights during the training phase.
 We can run multiple models with varying number of nodes (which we specify) and accept the version that performs best on the validation set.
 This is known as grid search (we're searching over a grid of values... yet more insightful insights you won't find anywhere else).
 Note that the process is similar if you want to tune other model hyperparameters (e.g. learning rate, batch size, activation functions, etc.).
-I'm actually going to compare the models on loss rather than accuracy; though it's less intuitive, it is more informative (an improvement in model loss doesn't necessarily coincide with better accuracy).
+I'm actually going to compare the models on loss (cross-entropy for our model) rather than accuracy; though it's less intuitive, it is more informative (an improvement in model loss doesn't necessarily produce better accuracy).

 ```python